zghafari/terraform-lambda-example/README.md

-# Terraform Hello World Lambda using archive_file
+# Terraform hello world Lambda using archive_file
 A starting point for getting your AWS Lambda up into the cloud with Terraform!

 ## Introduction